 Talk to your own kids

-Be available long-term
+Be informed and be available long-term

 Offer what you have